ctds-usyd/library-webscraping/_episodes/05-conclusion.md

 In fact, this is such an efficient way to disrupt a web site that hackers are often doing it on purpose.
 This is called a [Denial of Service (DoS) attack](https://en.wikipedia.org/wiki/Denial-of-service_attack).

-Since DoS attacks are unfortunately a common occurence on the Internet, modern web servers include measures to ward off such illegitimate use of their resources.
+Since DoS attacks are unfortunately a common occurrence on the Internet, modern web servers include measures to ward off such illegitimate use of their resources.
 They are watchful for large amounts of requests appearing to come from a single computer or IP address, and their first line of defense often involves refusing any further requests coming from this IP address.